DevNetSandbox/sbx_multi_ios/cicd-3tier/README.md

 ### Initial Configuration Pushes from GitLab may fail

-Occasionally the intial configuration pushes from GitLab to the networks may start before the nodes are fully ready, and one or more may timeout.
+Occasionally the initial configuration pushes from GitLab to the networks may start before the nodes are fully ready, and one or more may timeout.
 This can result in the initial configuration and connectivity in the topology from not coming up automatically after running `setup`.

 The most common operational issue is the VPC domain not coming up correctly between the dist nodes.
 Troubleshoot using CLI, but these steps tend to work.
 (Maybe needed on test, prod, or both)